 The document shall be one of the following types:

-Draft Standards and Amendments

 Agenda

 Minutes

-Reports (from a TG, SG, SC or a liaison meeting or a ballot), including financial reports
+Reports (from a liaison meeting or a ballot)

-Draft positions or statements (WG, TG, SG, or SC level)

-Approved positions or statements (WG, TG, SG or SC level)

 Submissions (Presentations, Motions, Simulation Results, etc.)

+Liaison

 Format

-Documents with the exception of draft standards and amendments shall be in the current template as specified by the WG Chair.
-The templates are located on the 802.11 WG website at: http://ieee802.org/11/Documents/format-rules.html.
+Documents with the exception of draft standards and amendments shall be in the current template as specified by the TAG Chair.
+The templates are located on the 802.18 TAG website at: http://ieee802.org/18/Documents/format-rules.html.

-Draft standards and amendments shall be submitted to IEEE-SA in a format acceptable by the IEEE-SA.
-Draft standards and amendments shall be made available to the WG in Adobe Acrobat format.

-If a submitter is not able to submit in Microsoft Office application format, the document shall be submitted in Adobe Acrobat format, but only as the last resort and agreed upon by the documentation controller, normally one of the WG Vice-Chair(s).
+If a submitter is not able to submit in Microsoft Office application format, the document shall be submitted in Adobe Acrobat format, but only as the last resort and agreed upon by the documentation controller, normally one of the TAG Vice-Chair(s).

 Layout

-The layout of draft standards and amendments shall be according to the IEEE-SA Style Guide (ref. [other5]).
-All other documents shall be based on the current template for Microsoft Word (portrait and landscape; which is available on the IEEE 802.11 website) including the correct document number and revision number.
+The layout of draft documents shall be according to the IEEE-SA Style Guide (ref. [other5]).
+All other documents shall be based on the current template for Microsoft Word (portrait and landscape; which is available on the IEEE 802.18 website) including the correct document number and revision number.

 Documents based on other than Word or PowerPoint applications shall have the following layout: